pytorch/xla/docs/source/learn/xla-examples.md

 significant performance bottleneck, especially on large models.

 After making these changes, the code will run on TPUs.
-However, the performance will be very slow.
+However, the performance will not be optimized.
 This is because the XLA compiler tries to build a single (huge) graph that wraps the number of inference steps (in this case, 50) as there is no barrier inside the for loop.
 It is difficult for the compiler to optimize the graph, and this leads to significant performance degradation.
-As discussed above, breaking the for loop with the barrier (torch_xla.sync()) will result in a smaller graph that is easier for the compiler to optimize.
-This will also allow the compiler to reuse the graph from the previous step, which can improve performance.
+As discussed above, breaking the for loop with a call to `torch_xla.sync()` will result in a smaller graph that is easier for the compiler to optimize.
+This allows the compiler to reuse the graph from the previous step, which can improve performance.